webbgroup/certified-aws-solutions-architect-associate/3-aws-serverless/dynamodb.md

 * Automatically delete entries after an expiry timestamp;
 * Use cases; reduced storage data by keeping only current items, adhere to regulatory guidelines

+## DyanmoDB Indexes
+* Global Secondary Indexes & Local Secondary Indexes
+* Allow to query on other columns than the primary key

+## DynamoDB Transactions
+* Allows two tables to be written to with one transaction.
+ \- Updating a AccountBalance Table in addition to BankTransactions

 ## Security

 - We get VPC endpoints to access DynamoDB without internet